 Out of concern for his family, Jaroje tried to trade in his Cybertruck at Tesla, but the company wouldn't accept it.

-Instances of harassment like this can hinder the widespread adoption of electric vehicles, which are crucial in reducing people's reliance on dirty energy sources like oil and gas.
+Instances of harassment or vandalism like this related to Teslas, Tesla chargers, or electric vehicles more broadly can hinder the widespread adoption of EVs, which are crucial in reducing people's reliance on dirty energy sources like oil and gas.

 The EPA noted that burning gas and diesel releases heat-trapping gases.
 EVs can help cut that pollution because they don't produce tailpipe exhaust.
 Some drivers still hesitate to switch to EVs because of myths about range anxiety, according to U.S. News and World Report, and concerns about the pollution created by battery production.